The Fragility of Learning LQG Controllers: Examples of challenging problems

 \subsection{Loss of Persistent Excitation}

 The lower bounds and the above examples highlight the importance of the exploration policy.
-In particular, for the excess cost to decay to zero with an increasing number of experiments, the Fisher Information induced by the exploration policy must be positive when the Hessian is positive.
+In particular, for the excess cost to decay to zero with an increasing number of experiments, the Fisher Information induced by the exploration policy must be positive in the directions where the Hessian is positive.
 Here, we review a situation where this is not the case.
 In particular, consider the fully observed setting by choosing $C(\theta) = I$ and $\Sigma_v(\theta) \to 0$.

 Consider playing a static exploration policy defined by the LQR gain $A_{\exp} = 0$, $B_{\exp} =0$, $C_{\exp} = 0$, $D_{\exp}^y = \tilde F$ and $D_{\exp}^\eta =0$.
 In this case, the Fisher information of \Cref{prop: hessian} is